saltstack/salt-get-started/config/jinja.md

 ```
 Your minions should list the values set for the `Debian` OS family.

-After setting these values, when you apply the following state:
+After setting these values, when you apply the following Salt state:

 {% raw %}
 ``` yaml